 About Lineage

-Both separately and in tandem, these ilk mislead many sincere Seekers into believing that British Traditional Witchcraft lineage is a relatively new invention, rather than the demonstrably unbroken continuation of beliefs and ways from ancient, even primordial times.
+Both separately and in tandem, these ilk mislead many sincere Seekers into believing that British Traditional Witchcraft is a relatively new invention, rather than the demonstrably unbroken continuation of beliefs and ways from ancient, even primordial times.

 "We affirm that, in principle, the genders are equal in our Gardnerian practice, e.g. males may both cast circles and initiate without a Priestess."
 (Article 13 of The Declaration of the California Line, San Francisco Bay Area, 1988-89.)